 From July 2012-2013, she traveled the world on a Thomas J. Watson Fellowship, investigating human narratives of ocean acidification in Norway, Hong Kong, Thailand, New Zealand, the Cook Islands, and Peru.
 Over that year, she traded her lab coat for a pair of gum boots, experiencing firsthand the role marine resources play in coastal communities.
 By studying acidification in such diverse communities, she discovered the importance of understanding and navigating the social structures that shape our vulnerabilities and responses to environmental issues.
 She witnessed time and again the need to build adaptive capacity in ocean-dependent communities, and is thrilled to be working for a group that does just that.

 Alexis has a BS in Biology and Environmental Studies from Davidson College, in North Carolina.
 While there, she was awarded several grants and scholarships to fund environmental education projects.
 She completed her honors thesis research on the effects of dichloroacetic acid (a common tap water contaminant) on lung cells and designed and taught a three-day curriculum for 8th graders investigating tap water pollution, treatment and the formation of byproducts.
 She also won $10,000 in a national grant competition to retrofit campus exercise equipment to be energy generating.

-Alexis is currently contracted with the Suquamish Tribe as an OA outreach and communication specialist, and previously helped design an interdisciplinary OA curriculum while an intern at the Institute for Systems Biology.
+Alexis contracted with the Suquamish Tribe as an OA outreach and communication specialist, and previously helped design an interdisciplinary OA curriculum while an intern at the Institute for Systems Biology.
+She also worked with other NGOs before her current role with The Ocean Foundation.
 In her life apart from science, she is an avid musician and has managed large scale music events.